provider image

 • Worsening of psoriasis rashes — in new areas or areas that have been involved before

-• Enthesitis: Tenderness and inflammation at the site where tendons attach to bone, like the back of your heel.
+• Enthesitis (tenderness and inflammation at the site where tendons attach to bone, like the back of your heel)

-• Spondylitis: Inflammation of the sacroiliac joints or the spine.
+• Spondylitis (inflammation of the sacroiliac joints or the spine)

 • Fatigue

-What are triggers of a PsA flare?
+What can cause a PsA flare?

 02:23